-To ensure that DeGate is a completely trustless, decentralized and permissionless limit order exchange, the trust mechanism of the entire DeGate protocol is guaranteed by three factors: ZK-Rollup data availability, the fact that there is no Adminkey requirement, and "Exodus Mode".
-The intuition behind trustlessness in a protocol is to design it such that a malicious actor can "do no evil".
+To ensure that DeGate is a trustless, decentralized and permissionless limit order exchange, the trust mechanism of the entire DeGate protocol is guaranteed by two factors: ZK-Rollup data availability and "Exodus Mode".

 ZK-Rollup technology is one of the most promising solutions being developed to scale the Ethereum Blockchain.
 Crucially, it increases scalability by processing a large number of transactions and "rolling" them into a transaction on a base layer, greatly reducing cost.